nyathea/legacypatcher/README.md

 **TwitterLegacyPatcher** works by:
 - Disabling SSL pinning in the Twitter app
 - Spoofing the app version to bypass the "Update your app" page on startup
-- Fixing images by replacing `pic.x.com` links with `pic.twitter.com`.
+- Fixing images now showing up correctly by replacing `pic.x.com` with `pic.twitter.com`
+- Patches some old deprecated endpoints to make them work with the newer graphql endpoints used on later versions

 It also includes several QoL improvements such as:
-- Removes the (now useless) Fleets bar on versions that have it
+- Hides the (now useless) Fleets bar on versions that have it
-- Disables ads
+- Removes all ads
-- Removes "Discover More" section under tweets
+- Hides the "Discover More" section under tweets
 - Enables Birdwatch (Community Notes) on supported versions

 ## Planned Improvements